brownphotographic/BrightTable/README.md

 # BrightTable // Copyright (C) 2026 Rob Brown

-**A desktop viewer for Linux desktop, connecting Immich and open source RAW editors into a seamless experience** _An LLM coded project.
-Human generated requirements and testing._
+**A desktop viewer for Linux desktop, connecting Immich and open source RAW editors into a seamless experience** _A Digital Light Table for the Linux desktop: Immich + open source RAW editors = BrightTable._

 ![Auto-stacking images](assets/Autostack.gif)

 I designed this for myself because I dislike the user experience and functionality that exists on GNU/Linux for managing and editing photos.
-For me, this gap it fills the gap between DAM and raw editing and honestly an experience I have been pining for since the great Apple Aperture bit the dust a decade ago.
-There are some great tools out there already like RawTherapee/ART, Digikam, RapiddRAW, Digikam, Shotwell.
+For me, this fills the gap between DAM and raw editing -- an experience that I have been pining for since the great Apple Aperture bit the dust a decade ago.

+There are some great tools out there already like RawTherapee/ART, Digikam, RapidRAW, Digikam, Shotwell.
 But to me, none of them had exactly the user experience and workflow that I really wanted.
 So after a couple of years of threatening myself to build my own tool: I did.

+What I was yearning for was a tool to tie the raw editing power of ART/RawTherapee with the server based DAM of Immich.
+Then wrap it in a first class user experience like Shotwell has.

+Let's call this need a 'digital light table'.

+_How it works:_

+- The library: Uses Immich and the Immich API as a self hosted asset manager backend.
+It will not work without Immich!
+- Processing: Uses open source RAW editors for photo processing e.g. ART, RawTherapee.
+- The light table (this app): A front end app that uses the above, and creates a (I think) great user experience for editing your photos.

+_An LLM coded project.
+Human generated requirements and testing._
 While this tool uses LLMs to generate code, the concept, requirements, and testing is performed by the author.
 I absolutely hate the term 'vibe coding'.
-This is Human Reqs --> LLM Coding --> Human Testing.
+This is Human Concept --> Requirements --> LLM Coding --> Human Testing.

 If you disagree, take your neo-luddite principles elsewhere.